hummingbot/hummingbot-site/docs/v2-strategies/walkthrough.md

 The strategy makes a series of market checks and initializes the market data provider.
 Afterwards, it should start placing orders for both pairs.

-Run the `status` command to see the status of the running strategy:
+Run the `status` command to see the status (asset balances, active orders and positions) of the running strategy:

 [![status](../diagrams/23.png)](../diagrams/23.png)

 ## Strategies V2 with Controller

+In a more complex example, the strategy logic is housed in a [Controller](./controllers/index.md), and the user generates a controller configuration that is run with a generic script, which acts as a controller loader.

+This allows users to run multiple configurations, as well as multiple controllers, in a single script.

 ![advanced](diagrams/11.png)

-In this scenario, let's say we want to create a single bot that manages two distinct trading pairs on **Binance Perpetual**, each configured with unique buy and sell spreads.
-To achieve this, we can utilize the [**v2_generic_with_controllers.py**](https://github.com/hummingbot/hummingbot/blob/development/scripts/v2_generic_with_controllers.py) script alongside the [**pmm_simple.py**](https://github.com/hummingbot/hummingbot/blob/development/controllers/market_making/pmm_simple.py) controller.
+Let's say we want to create a single bot that provides liquidity to two distinct trading pairs on Binance Futures, each configured with unique buy and sell spreads, order amounts, and other pair-specific parameters.
+In the past, users had to run separate Hummingbot instances for each configuration, each running a separate strategy or script.

+Now, this can be handled in a single strategy using the [pmm_simple.py](https://github.com/hummingbot/hummingbot/blob/development/controllers/market_making/pmm_simple.py) controller.

+First, we will generate pair-specific configurations.
+Then, we can run these configurations all at once with the [v2_generic_with_controllers.py](https://github.com/hummingbot/hummingbot/blob/development/scripts/v2_generic_with_controllers.py) generic script.

+### Create the controller configs

 The initial step involves generating a separate controller configuration for each trading pair.

-### Create the controller configs

 [![controller](../diagrams/15.png)](../diagrams/15.png)